khyatikiyawat/khyatikiyawat.github.io/_pages/about.md

 Service and leadership
 ======
-* Co-organizing Systems-Interest-Group meetings to facilitate collaboration and discussions spanning across systems research at the University of Virginia.
+* I co-organized Systems-Interest-Group meetings to facilitate collaboration and discussions across CS systems research at the University of Virginia.
+(2022-2024)
+* I was a reviewer for ISCA 2024 Artifact Evaluation

 <!---
 A data-driven personal website